techdivision/import-product-magic360/README.md

 ## Configuration

-In case that the [M2IF - Simple Console Tool](https://github.com/techdivision/import-cli-simple) >= 3.8
+In case that the [Pacemaker - Simple Console Tool](https://github.com/techdivision/import-cli-simple) >= 3.8
 is used, the functionality for the add-update and replace operations can be enabled add the following snippets to your `<magento-install-dir>/app/etc/configuration` directory.